 - Providing assistance wherever, or whenever, required by the client to implement recommendations

-In carrying out these activities, as professional consultant I exercise independence of thought and action, deal with the clients’ problems in the right perspective, give well-balanced advice and continuously strive to improve their professional skills and to maintain a high quality of service.
-As a consultant I see myself as problem solver who is provided with a set issue(s) or situation(s) and asked to make recommendations on how it should be dealt with.
+In carrying out these activities, as a professional consultant, I exercise independence of thought and action, deal with the clients’ problems in the right perspective, give well-balanced advice and continuously strive to improve their professional skills and to maintain a high quality of service.
+As a consultant, I see myself as a problem solver who is provided with a set issue(s) or situation(s) and asked to make recommendations on how it should be dealt with.
 I play an innovative role, developing new ideas, methods and systems on behalf of my clients.
-As a consultant I may act as an “extra pair of hands” doing things which people or organizations are perfectly capable of doing but which they do not have the time or inclination to do.
+As a consultant, I may act as an “extra pair of hands” doing things which people or organizations are perfectly capable of doing but which they do not have the time or inclination to do.

-I also acts as change agent – when(ever) need arises.
+I also acts as a change agent – when(ever) need arises.
 He brings change to client’s organization and manage the change process.
-In this role he’s an facilitator deploying his independent point of view and consulting expertise.
+In this role, he’s an facilitator deploying his independent point of view and consulting expertise.

 The Art of Consulting

 There is a way in which I – as a consultant – render my services in a different way depending upon the specific needs of my client(s) and their own preferences and skills.
 There is no uniform approach applicable to all clients.
 The approaches vary according to the main areas in which he’d be working.
 The possible approach to his consulting services are:

 - Strategic Studies: Developing broad strategies and policies and major revisions to organizational structures to meet long term requirements

 - Systems Development: Introducing or amending systems and procedures

 - Problem Solving: Providing solutions to organizational and management issues